 This process is not inevitable.
 Just because a child has encountered extremist content online doesn't mean they are automatically being radicalized.
-Other vulnerabilities must be present (see "Understanding the Drivers," below) But if a child seems to be below).
+Other vulnerabilities must be present (see DRIVERS).
 But if a child seems to be enjoying increasingly extreme content, this indicates radicalization may be occurring.